 Today marks 72 years since the end of the Second World War.
 So, we’re taking a look at Edinburgh and Scotland at war, and the effects of this devastating historic event.

-From the moment Germany invaded Poland and Britain and France declared war, Edinburgh prepared for a Scotland at war.
-With its many factories, coal mines, engineering works and shipyards, Scotland was the industrial stronghold for the British war effort.
-A perfect target for the enemy, the Luftwaffe bombed Clydebank, Glasgow, Greenock, Edinburgh, Aberdeen and Dundee in a series of air raids.
-Thousands of people died and tens of thousands were left homeless in the wake of Scotland at war.
+As the war began in 1939, Scotland was an industrial British stronghold, with many factories, coal mines, engineering works and shipyards.
+A perfect target for the enemy.
+The Luftwaffe bombed Clydebank, Glasgow, Greenock, Edinburgh, Aberdeen and Dundee in a series of air raids.
+Thousands of Scots died and tens of thousands became homeless in the wake of World War Two.

-Still recovering from the aftermath of World War One, the world was plunged into another deadly battle.
+Still recovering from the aftermath of World War One, the world plunged into another deadly battle.
 Prepared to defend their country to the last, Edinburgh and its patriotic citizens rallied to support the Allied efforts as the Scottish Command Headquarters during the war.
 Men downed tools to take up arms.
 Women entered the workplace en masse.
-Edinburgh Castle, the Edinburgh Royal Infirmary and Bangour were transformed into military hospitals.
+Edinburgh Castle, the Edinburgh Royal Infirmary and Bangour Village Hospital became military hospitals.
 And the Crown of Scotland was hidden below a medieval latrine closet in Edinburgh Castle to prevent the enemy from finding it should the city fall.

 Bombing The Firth Of Forth